 Rotate a root key

-- Update your application’s environment variables with the new key.
+- Update your application’s environment variables with the new key and deploy.

 Best practices